RV Tips for Beginners

 Before you say anything, putting together a detailed itinerary before you leave won’t detract from your adventure!
 What it will do is ensure you’ll find the right parks you need along the way to stop for the night, the navigational tools you need to get there and even keep you within your budget.

 There are plenty of RV and other travel guides at the library and online that can help you plan out your route, and don’t forget about the tourism boards of the states you’ll be passing through.
-There are many RV parks and campgrounds such as Thousand Trails that have great facilities across the United States, Canada and even Mexico.
+There are many RV parks and campgrounds that have great facilities across the United States, Canada and even Mexico.
 Let your keyboard do the walking!

 Remember those checklists?
 They’ll help you plan to make sure you have enough food, medications and personal items for a great trip from start to finish.
-Make one just for fun stuff like board games, books, DVDs and, if you think you’ll want to stay connected, why not WiFi?
-Companies like Singlepoint Communications can keep you connected on the go.
+Make one just for fun stuff like board games, books, tablets, and, very importantly, make sure you’re set up to have internet connection wherever you roam, especially if you’ll be working and the kids need to hook up for remote learning.

 RVing with kids

 RVs are extremely kid-friendly.
 The constantly changing scenery, the endless outdoor activities and, of course, the s’mores, make these family vacations a big hit with the younger set.
 Parents will love they can keep their own schedule, there’s no need to set up in a hotel room, and snacks and naps can be on-demand.
-Make sure to pack an activity bag with age-appropriate books and entertainment—you may want to space giving things out so there’s something different every day.
+Make sure to pack an activity bag with age-appropriate entertainment—you may want to space giving things out so there’s something different every day.
 The dollar store, by the way, is a great place to pick up new toys to fill up on before you leave (sand toys are always popular).
-The older kids might want to keep a travel journal or a scrapbook—if you’ll be wired during the trip, there are plenty of apps that let you do it all in cyberspace for immediate shares with the folks back home.
+The older kids might want to keep a digital travel journal or a scrapbook—there are plenty of apps that let you do it all in cyberspace for immediate shares with the folks back home.

 Relax, make friends, have fun

-As Peggy Wood told us: “Stop and smell the roses!”
-Need we say more?
-RVing is a fabulous way of bonding with your family or loved one while getting to know your country up close and personal.
-Every campground offers the opportunity to meet new friends and, if you’re a newbie, don’t be shy about asking advice.
+RVing gives you a fantastic opportunity to bond with your family or loved one while getting to know your country up close and personal.
+Every campground offers the opportunity to meet new friends (being outdoors is safest!) and, if you’re a newbie, don’t be shy about asking advice.
 Experienced road-trippers are always ready to lend a hand, and you never know what cool park, activity or even safety tip you’ll find out over a campfire and a cup of coffee.